Hong Kong Federation of Youth Groups: The 1990s

 In 1993, Youthline (關心一線) was officially set up by the organization.
 It is the first ever counseling hotline service in Hong Kong, subvented by the Government.
 In 1996, two small group homes (兒童之家) were established to provide rehabilitation services for mildly mentally handicapped children and teenagers between the ages of 6 and 18.
 In 1998, the territory-wide Youth Volunteer Network was established to promote volunteerism among young people.
 The Federation began a modernization process to its youth centres since the late 1990s.

 The 2000s (decade)

 The Dragon Foundation was jointly established by the Federation, the Home Affairs Bureau of HKSAR (traditional Chinese: 民政事務局), and the Home Affairs Department (traditional Chinese:民政事務總署) in 2000, with the vision to facilitate networks among Chinese youth worldwide.

 In the same year, Leadership 21 was established to offer a variety of comprehensive leadership training programmes for young people.
 In 2002, all youth centres, teenager centres and integrated youth service centres were renamed Youth S.P.O.T. (traditional Chinese: 青年空間), meaning the Space for Participation, Opportunities and Training.
 On 29 May 2004, the organization hosted its first ever Flag Day.
-The Hong Kong Melody Makers (香港旋律), a youth choir, was formed in the same year with sponsorship from The Dragon Foundation.EducationTwo schools were built under the Federation with donation from Lee Shau-kee.
-The first primary school began in 2000, the Hong Kong Federation of Youth Groups Lee Shau Kee Primary School (香港青年協會李兆基小學), located in Tin Shui Wai.
-The second school, the Hong Kong Federation of Youth Groups Lee Shau Kee College (香港青年協會李兆基書院), was opened on 26 April 2006 as an English medium DSS school.
+The Hong Kong Melody Makers (香港旋律), a youth choir, was formed in the same year with sponsorship from The Dragon Foundation.